 Also of interest is that Quincy has more people living here who work in computers and math than 95% of the places in the US.

-Quincy is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Quincy is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-One downside of living in Quincy is that it can take a long time to commute to work.
-In Quincy, the average commute to work is 33.98 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly city.
-Many of Quincy’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Quincy, however, the average commute to work is quite long.
+On average, people spend 34.62 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Quincy is an extremely ethnically-diverse city.
 The people who call Quincy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Quincy residents report their race to be White, followed by Asian.
 Important ancestries of people in Quincy include Italian, English, German, and French .